 How to Send Money Overseas for Free

-In the purely direct sense, you will always struggle to find a way to do this, but that doesn't mean you can't find out how to send money overseas without fees, or at least minimizing them by taking more control over your transfers.
+You will always struggle to find a way to do this in the purely direct sense, but that doesn't mean you can't find out how to send money overseas without fees or at least minimize them by taking more control over your transfers.

-Using Bitcoin, Ethereum, or even stablecoins like Dai and Tether enable you to send value to anyone anywhere.
-Thanks to the P2P trading industry flourishing across the world, you can also cash out on the other end with minimal if any fees.
+Using Bitcoin, Ethereum, or even stablecoins like Dai and Tether enables you to send value to anyone anywhere.
+Thanks to the P2P trading industry flourishing worldwide, you can also cash out on the other end with minimal fees.
 It doesn't matter if you don't have a bank account, the flexibility of P2P enables you to use a vast range of payment methods, or if you use a P2P marketplace that supports cash trading (such as our own LocalCoinSwap), you can even trade in-person for your local currency with local cryptocurrency traders.

 Sending Money Overseas with Bitcoin

-Step 1: Find a source for bitcoin, ideally a P2P marketplace like LocalCoinSwap, where you can use any payment methods you have available.
+Step 1: Find a source for bitcoin, ideally a P2P marketplace like LocalCoinSwap, where you can use any available payment methods.

 Step 2: Get a compatible wallet address from the recipient and send the bitcoin.
-If you are sending a more considerable amount for the first time, consider sending a smaller portion first to test you have the details correct.
+If you are sending a more considerable amount for the first time, consider sending a smaller portion first to test if you have the correct details.

 Is Bitcoin Changing Remittances?

-Whatever your perspective, it's hard to argue that bitcoin and even many smaller cryptocurrencies are really shaking things up when it comes to being able to send money overseas instantly and without needing a third party to facilitate your transaction or place limitations on how much you can send and to where.
+Whatever your perspective, it's hard to argue that bitcoin and even many smaller cryptocurrencies are shaking things up when it comes to sending money overseas instantly and without needing a third party to facilitate your transaction or place limitations on how much you can send and to where.